QianqianQ/Cplusplus-Project-Media-Player/README.md

 * Slider Progress_bar
   - Showing the progress of the audio under playing
   - Moving it to seek position
-* Combobox Mode
+* Combo-box Mode
   - Select one among 5 playback modes: List loop, Single loop, Play in order, Single once, Random
   - The default mode is List loop
 * Listwidget Metadata_list
-  - Display the metadata of the current audio
+  - Display the meta-data of the current audio
   - The displayed information includes: Title, Album, Author, Genre
 * Visualization_bar group
-  - Visualize the audio under playing in real-time
+  - Real-time visualize the audio under playing